vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/README.md

 <p align="center"><b>Figure 2:</b> Complementary Pulse of Second Leg</p>

 ## Conclusion
-The **HCPL-3120, HCPL-J312, and HCNW3120** optocouplers provide a reliable and efficient solution for **motor control and inverter applications**.
+The **HCPL-3120** optocouplers provide a reliable and efficient solution for **motor control and inverter applications**.
 Their ability to drive power IGBTs and MOSFETs ensures precise and efficient performance, while their wide operating voltage range makes them suitable for diverse gate drive requirements.
 The **HCNW3120** offers high insulation voltage, adding an extra layer of safety and compliance with industry standards.

 ## 🔗 References
 - https://github.com/vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/blob/f9e6d71f39f1dc52c4896c2a9bf28941dc81d05e/DataSheet/HCPL-3120.pdf